8 Soil depth mapping

 8.2.5 Model evaluation

-We used five metrics to evaluate the model:
+We used four metrics to evaluate the model:

 • PICP = Prediction interval coverage probability set at 90% interval